nurzhanzhanuzak/eventsourcing/docs/topics/tutorial/part3.rst

 exception will be raised.
 The :func:`~eventsourcing.application.Application.save` method is normally used by the command methods of an application.

-An application object also has a ``repository`` object.
-The application's repository has a :func:`~eventsourcing.application.Repository.get` method, which can be used to reconstruct an aggregate object from the persisted state.
+An application object also has a :data:`~eventsourcing.application.Application.repository` object.
+The application's repository has a
+:func:`~eventsourcing.application.Repository.get` method, which can be used to reconstruct an aggregate object from the persisted state.